 Valencia Travel Cusco focuses on its quality of service, customized attention, and special deals, with treks and tours suited to both young adventure travelers and potentially less mobile baby boomers.

-In 2001, a Cusco native -- with 20 years of experience in adventure tourism in Peru -- joined forces with his North American business partner to found Andina Travel.
-The company has been an authorized Inca Trail operator since 2002, while also running numerous alternative treks and tours to Machu Picchu, the Sacred Valley and other destinations throughout Peru.
+In 2001, a Cusco native with 20 years of experience in adventure tourism in Peru joined forces with his North American business partner to found Andina Travel.
+The company has been an authorized Inca Trail operator since 2002, while also running numerous alternative treks and tours to Machu Picchu, the Sacred Valley, and other destinations throughout Peru.

-Andina Travel offers a two day/one night short Inca Trail trek and the more classic four days/three-night trek, as well as “non-trekking soft adventures” through Cusco, the Sacred Valley and on to Machu Picchu (four to six days).
-Inca Trail prices are slightly higher than average, but Andina takes good care of its trekkers, as well as its guides and porters.Continue to 5 of 12 below.
+Andina Travel offers a two-day, four-day, and five-day trek on the Inca Trail.
+Also, the tour operator has “non-trekking soft adventures” through Cusco, the Sacred Valley, and on to Machu Picchu.
+Inca Trail prices are slightly higher than average, but Andina takes good care of its trekkers, as well as its guides and porters.

-Founded in 1987, United Mice has built a strong reputation over the years for trekking, horse riding, rafting and jungle trips in southeastern Peru.
+Founded in 1987, United Mice has built a strong reputation over the years for trekking, horse riding, rafting, and jungle trips in southeastern Peru.
 You can expect plenty of local knowledge from the porters and guides, as well as no-nonsense trekking with good food and equipment.
 The company also donates one percent of its profits to a foundation helping street children in Cusco.

 Llama Path is one of the later additions to the Cusco circuit, but the agency has built a big reputation since its foundation in 2004.
 It offers group and private treks to Machu Picchu, including a variety of Inca Trail alternatives.
 Groups contain a maximum of 16 people, but the average group size (according to the Llama Path website) is from eight to 10 people.
 Llama Path offers two- to five-day Inca Trail tours.

 Founded in Cusco in 2002, Enigma Adventure is an adventure travel and trekking specialist with one foot placed firmly in the luxury market.
 It's classic Inca Trail to Machu Picchu (four day/three night) is more expensive than many, but clients can expect a highly personalized experience, with a maximum of 12 people in each group (no minimum) and two guides for groups of more than eight people.
-Enigma also prides itself on the treatment of its guides and porters, as well as the quality of its food.Continue to 9 of 12 below.
+Enigma also prides itself on the treatment of its guides and porters, as well as the quality of its food.

 The five-day duration lends itself to a more relaxed trekking experience (many Inca Trail treks last for four days), while also giving you more time to explore Machu Picchu on the final day.
 Price includes a return from Machu Picchu to Cusco via the luxurious Vistadome train and private bus.

-More Inca Trail Companies to Consider...
+More Inca Trail Companies to Consider

 As noted earlier, there are plenty of Inca Trail operators out there, some good, some bad, some in-between.
 Here are some more companies with a generally positive reputation: